-Make-ahead meals, I can almost certainly guarantee, they are better than you think and that’s for a variety of reasons.
+Make-ahead meals, I can almost certainly guarantee, are better than you think and that’s for a variety of reasons.
 If you’re still running around after work or after organising kids in a frantic mess, worrying about what rabbit you can pull out of the hat for dinner, let me tell you, it is time to bring in the big guns.
 Weeknight meals and fantastic lunches do not have to be a palava.

 Why make ahead